| Barry MacDonnell's

 (1) Enable the CapsFix checkbox option in Tools, QuickCorrect, Format-As-You-Go

 - and/or -

 (2) allow the Shift key to automatically turn Caps Lock off, as was the method used back in the typewriter days.
 (This works in all Windows programs, including WordPerfect.)
-In Windows 7, for example (and presumably in other Windows versions), you can do this with a simple setting in the Windows Control Panel under "Change keyboards or other input methods".
-See http://wptoolbox.com/tips/CapsFix.html (which also shows how to do it Windows XP).
+For the method see "Make the <Shift> key turn <Caps Lock> off automatically" at http://wptoolbox.com/tips/CapsFix.html.

 [This footnote was removed when the Convert Case macro included an option to capitalize the first letter of ALL words in a selection of text (i.e., in v1.02).]